ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Links

 You can use either the reference or inline style links.
-If you are using the reference style linking, it is sugguested to place the reference links at the top of the article for quicker access.
+If you are using the reference style linking, it is suggested to place the reference links at the top of the article for quicker access.

-When linking to the osu!website, e.g. user profiles or beatmaps, use `osu.ppy.sh` not `new.ppy.sh`.
+When linking to the osu!website (e.g. user profiles or beatmaps), use `osu.ppy.sh` instead of `new.ppy.sh`.
 `new.ppy.sh` is just a temporary subdomain for the new design.

 When linking to a osu!user profile, use the user's id number instead of their username.